dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/inequalities/6-abs-equations.md

 ## Introduction

-Now that we are pretty familiar with the concept of inequalities, we will look into solving linear equations and inequalities with absolute values!
+Now that we are pretty familiar with inequalities, we will look into solving linear equations and inequalities with absolute values!
 In this lesson, we will learn:
 - How to solve linear equations with single or multiple absolute value symbols.